radius-project/design-notes/recipe/2023-11-validate-template-path.md

 ### Non goals

 - Adding support and testing for additional module sources (Github, S3, etc).
 These will be addressed as needed based on customer feedback.
+- Changing behavior to support private module sources

 ### User scenarios (optional)